johan162/hpdf_table/docs/Building.md

-## Building the library from source
+## Building the library from source {#building-from-source}

-There are two levels of rebuilding the library
+There are two levels of rebuilding the library that we will discuss

-1. Using a build environment to rebuild the library
+1. Using a build environment to rebuild the library (i.e. building from the supplied tar-ball)

-2. Rebuilding from a cloned repo and rebuild the build environment
+2. Rebuilding from a cloned repo and rebuild the build environment from scratch.
+As a principle no generated files are stored in the repo.

 ### Rebuilding using av existing build environment

-Rebuilding the library using a pre-configured build environment only requires `gcc` and `make` together with the standard C/C++ libraries to be installed.
+Rebuilding the library using a pre-configured build environment requires `gcc/clang` and `make` together with the standard C/C++ libraries to be installed.

 The library source with suitable build-environment is distributed as a tar-ball